ashimjk/ajk-research/spring/keycloak-example/api-based/README.md

 # Keycloak Example - API Based

+## Access Control
+### Resource
+- Book Resource (Scope Based Permission)
+    - is under `member-scope`
+    - has `Member Scope Permission`
+    - uris `/books`

+- Manage Resource (Resouce Based Permission)
+    - `no scope`
+    - has `Manage Resource Permission`
+    - uris `/manager`

+### Policy
+- Only Member Policy
+    - has realm role `member`
+    - has `Member Scope Permission`

+- Only Manager Policy
+    - has realm role `manager`
+    - has `Manage Resource Permission`

+### Permission
+- Member Scope Permission (Scope Based)
+    - has no resource
+    - has `member_scope`
+    - has `Only Member Policy`

+- Manage Resource Permission (Resource Based)
+    - has `Manage Resource`
+    - has `Only Manager Policy`

+## Resource based permission
+It is directly attach with the resource.

+## Scope based permission
+It best suitable when dynamic permission needs to be applied.
+If permission is not tied to the resource, then it works dynamically

+- If resource not defined in permission
+    - No resource will be associated with it
+    - As soon as, resource get associated with scope like `member_scope` then permission will be automatically attach to those resource.
+- If resource defined in permission
+    - If you remove scope from resource like `member_scope`, but still permission will be attach because of tightly coupling with resource

 ## Summary

 Default role is `member`.
 All api should be accessed with its relevant role in